Showing posts with label Brie de Melun. Show all posts

 Chaource et sa Petite Salade aux Noix – Chaource cheese served with a small green and walnut salad.

 Côte de Cochon d'Antan Gratinée Au Chaource - A pork chop from free-range heirloom pigs served browned with a covering of Chaource cheese.
 Cochon d'Antan translates as pigs from yesteryear and will be a bread that is rarely seen today, and a question to the server may bring some interesting history.
-When Cochon d'Antan is on the menu, you know that you will be enjoying a rare treat.
+When Cochon d'Antan pork is on the menu, you know that you will be enjoying a rare treat.

 Mini Potato Gratins with Chaource Cheese